Pavel Postyshev: Role in the Holodomor

 In February 1934, Postyshev was elected a candidate member of the Politburo.
-In 1934-37, after the Ukrainian capital had been moved from Kharkov to Kyiv, he was First Secretary of the Kyiv Party Committee.
-In this role, he oversaw the "socialist reconstruction" of the city, which involved the destruction of churches, monuments, and Orthodox and Jewish cemeteries.
+In 1934–37, after the Ukrainian capital had been moved from Kharkov to Kyiv, he was First Secretary of the Kyiv Party Committee.
+In this role, he oversaw the "socialist reconstruction" of the city, which involved the destruction of churches and monuments, and Orthodox and Jewish cemeteries.

 Postyshev is known for reviving the New Year tree tradition in the Soviet Union.
-A letter from Postyshev published in Pravda on December 28, 1935 called for the installation of New Year trees in schools, children's homes, Young Pioneer Palaces, children's clubs, children's theaters and cinemas.
+A letter from Postyshev published in Pravda on December 28, 1935, called for the installation of New Year trees in schools, children's homes, Young Pioneer Palaces, children's clubs, children's theaters, and cinemas.

 Downfall

 At the start of the Great Purge, Postyshev appeared to be well placed to survive and benefit from it.
 Defendants at the first of the Moscow Show Trials in August 1936 were made to confess to having planned to assassinate eight leading communists, including Stalin, the late Sergei Kirov, and Postyshev.

 But in January 1937 he was removed from his post as First Secretary of the Kyiv party organisation, while retaining his other positions.
 He had purged the party organisation with his normal ruthlessness, but had acquired powerful enemies who accused him of purging good communists while leaving suspected oppositionists in position.
 During a Central Committee plenum in June 1936, Nikolay Yezhov, whose name would become synonymous with the Great Purge, or 'Yezhovschina', accused him of persecuting innocent Communist Party members in Kyiv, without giving details.
-In November, Stalin took up the case of a woman named Nikolayenko, whom Postyshev had had expelled from the Kyiv party for making a series of malicious denunciations.
+In November, Stalin took up the case of a woman named Nikolayenko, whom Postyshev had expelled from the Kyiv party for making a series of malicious denunciations.
 She was reinstated, though she was denounced years later, after Stalin's death, as "one of the worst slanderers."